ExpediaDotCom/haystack-dropwizard-example/README.md

 ### Run with no backend

-In this mode, the application runs with the configuration in [application.yml](src/main/resources/application.yml) which configures the instrumentation to use a simple logger as the dispatcher.
+In this mode, the application runs with the configuration in [config_frontend.yml](config_frontend.yml) and [config_backend.yml](config_backend.yml) which configures the instrumentation to use a simple logger as the dispatcher.

 To run the example in this mode, execute